 - Hydrocortisone cream

 - List of emergency contacts and phone numbers (poison control, for example)

 There’s always something you’ll forget.
-It’s probably on this list.
+It’s probably from this part of the college packing list.

 - Box fan

 - Important papers (social security card, birth certificate, etc.)